Illustration: Ashley Siebels

 When I speak to smaller audiences, I often ask them to describe the best and worst leaders they have ever worked for.
 People inevitably ignore innate characteristics (intelligence, extraversion, attractiveness, and so on) and instead focus on qualities that are completely under the leader’s control, such as approachability, humility, and positivity.

-What follows are 10 key behaviors that emotionally intelligent leaders engage in that make them so likable.
+What follows are 10 key behaviors that emotionally intelligent leaders engage in that make them so likeable.

 1. They form personal connections

 Even in a crowded room, likeable leaders make people feel like they’re having a one-on-one conversation, as if they’re the only person in the room that matters.
 And, for that moment, they are.
 Likable leaders communicate on a very personal, emotional level.

 They never forget that there’s a flesh-and-blood human being standing in front of them.